jamjacalne/EDA-Spotify2023/README.md

 # **Exploratory Data Analysis on Spotify 2023 Dataset**
+The code uses Pandas to handle and manipulate data, displaying rows and columns, and uses Matplotlib and Seaborn to create plots and graphs that help illustrate trends and distributions in the data for visualization.

 ## Overview of Dataset
 **1. How many rows and columns does the dataset contain?**

-When Python loads the .csv file, it declares a dataset with 953 rows and 24 columns.
+When Python loads the .csv file (using the `.read_csv` function), it declares a dataset with 953 rows and 24 columns.

 **2. What are the data types of each column?
 Are there any missing values?**